chrisn731/Systems-Programming/README.md

 # Systems-Programming
 CS 214 - Systems Programming : A story of Chris Naporlee and Michael Nelli take on Zednenem.
-Each assignment directory contains a `README.pdf` that contains useful in-depth descriptions and design<br/>
-explanations of each project.
+Each assignment directory contains a `README.pdf` that contains useful in-depth descriptions and design explanations of each project.

 ## Asst0 - String Tokenizer